ivanearisty/obsidian/Classes + Uni/DAA/Assingments/Assignment 1 Answers.md

 - Trace the recursive algorithm on the input A = \[5, 4, 3, 2, 1] indexed from s = 1 to f = 5.
 Ensure that you show the state of the array during the recursive calls, and detail the parameters passed at each stage of the recursion.
 Clearly show the final state of the array A.

+The following is a tree like interpretation of the call stack and A, q1, and q2 as new calls happen (represented as indentations)

 MyPrint(A,1,5):
 	\[5, 4, 3, 2, 1]
 	q1 = 2